 Plus I wanted to know the difference between work as a currier (a specialist in the leather processing industry) and that of a tanner (a person whose occupation is to tan hides, or convert them into leather by the use of tan) so I looked it up!
 I’ve toured a tanning facility with my eyes bugging out at the strength needed by the tanners to throw the hides!
 In this case, what I could do is interview with a person who actually does the heavy work to get first hand information!

 I love assessing worker skills!
 I love researching workplace environments!
 I love analyzing jobs!
 I love interviewing workers!
 I love my work!

 As far as the numerous other occupations held by the Dodges, they range greatly.
 The Dodges used brain power, brawn power and the power to influence others (for example: attorney, banker, musician, steamboat captain, physician, engineer, insurance agent, legislator minister and …. clothier!)
-They used all types of machinery, hand tools and up-to-date-for-that-time technology.
+They used all types of machinery, hand tools, and up-to-date-for-that-time technology.
 The tools of any trade are tremendous!
 The talent from performing daily work and the credibility in a community becomes tantamount to a successful career.
-Boy would I have loved to interview any one of these talented individuals!
+Boy would I have loved to interview any one of these talented individuals in their day!

 A Clothier Was Popular…Dapper Indeed!

 I am completely fascinated by what people do for a living!
 If I can help you with your litigated cases, please let me know.
 Thank you for reading.